oort-tech/NFT_data_warehouse/README.md

 Change `$USERNAME` to your local PostgresDB username, `PASS` to your local PostgresDB password and `DBNAME` to a new database you've created for storing the subgraph data.

-Alternatively you may use the Docker setup, but make sure to change the `--ethereum-rpc` argument to point to the right blockchain.

 Also note that `mainnet:http://localhost:8545` should be the JSON-RPC endpoint for your local OpenEthereum blockchain.

+Alternatively you may use the Docker setup, but make sure to change the `--ethereum-rpc` argument to point to the right local OpenEthereum blockchain.

 ### Deploy Sample Contracts
 #### Intro - NFT Contracts